cerebral/overmind/packages/overmind-website/guides/beginner/04_runningsideeffects.md

 h(Example, { name: "guide/runningsideeffects/oninitialize_lazy" })
 ```

+We could have been even bolder here making our effect download its dependency related to using any of its methods.
+Imagine for example the **firebase** library downloading when you run a **login** method on the effect.

 ## Configurable effect

 By defining a class we can improve testability, allow using environment variables and even change out the actual implementation.